Dwayne Hollis: Atlanta Legends

 In 2019, Hollis joined the Alliance of American Football's Atlanta Legends.

 Philadelphia Soul (second stint)

 Hollis was placed on the league suspension list as a member of the Philadelphia Soul on March 20, 2019, after he signed with the Legends of the AAF.
 After the AAF suspended football operations, he was activated from league suspension by the Soul on April 6, 2019.

 Albany Empire

 On November 26, 2021, Hollis signed with the Albany Empire of the National Arena League (NAL).
 On December 5, 2022, Hollis re-signed with the Empire.
+On May 5, 2023, Hollis was released by the Empire.

+Orlando Predators

+On May 8, 2023, Hollis signed with the Orlando Predators of the National Arena League (NAL).

+Corpus Christi Tritons

+Hollis began the 2025 Arena Football One season as a member of the Corpus Christi Tritons.
+He was among ten players who left the Tritons on April 29, amid an ongoing investigation into the Tritons' finances.

+Billings Outlaws

+On May 1, 2025, Hollis signed with the Billings Outlaws (who, later that season, rebranded as the Outlaws Arena Football Team), along with three other former Tritons players.